eBay/tsv-utils/docs/TipsAndTricks.md

 $ tsv-sample -w 3 --gen-random-inorder file.tsv | tsv-sort -k1,1nr | cut -f 2- > randomized-file.tsv
 ```

-The above sorts use "numeric" sorting.
+The examples above use "numeric" sorting.
 When values contain exponents then "general numeric" sorting should be used.
-This is specified using the 'g' specifier rather than 'n'.
+This is specified using the '-k1,1gr' rather than '-k1,1nr'.
 Here's an example:
 ```
 $ # Using disk-based sampling, with floating point weights
 $ tsv-sample -w 3 --gen-random-inorder file.tsv | tsv-sort -k1,1gr | cut -f 2- > randomized-file.tsv
 ```

-Regarding exponential notation: The faster "numeric" sort will incorrectly order line where the value contains an exponent. `tsv-utils` version 1.3.2 changed random number printing to limit exponent printing.
+Regarding exponential notation: The faster "numeric" sort will incorrectly order lines where the random value contains an exponent. `tsv-utils` version 1.3.2 changed random number printing to limit exponent printing.
 This was done by using exponents only when numbers are smaller than 1e-12.
 Though not guaranteed, this does not occur in practice with unweighted sampling or weighted sampling with integer weights.
 The author has run more than a billion trials without an occurrence.
 (It may be a property of the random number generator used.)
 It will occur if floating point weights are used.
 Use "general numeric" ('g') form when using floating point weights or if a guarantee is needed.
 However, in many cases regular "numeric" sort ('n') will suffice, and be dramatically faster.

 Note: For unweighted shuffling it's likely faster version could be implemented.
 The idea would be to read all input lines and write each to a randomly chosen temporary file.
 Then read and shuffle each temporary file in-memory and write it back out.
 Then merge the input files.
 This would replace the sorting with faster shuffling.
 It'd also avoid printing random numbers, which is slow.
 The potential downside is more IO.
 It'd be interesting to experiment with this.